 Does this LMS provider charge hidden fees?

-What ROI will my company receive from this learning management system?
+What ROI will my organization receive from this learning management system?

 What does my organization need from an LMS?
-Without a clear set of goals, the search process can often be lengthy and unsuccessful.
+Without a clear set of goals, the search process is often lengthy and unsuccessful.
 Speak with organizational leaders to determine what the most important elements are.
 Those in management positions often know what challenges are pressing.

 Does this LMS provider charge hidden fees?
-Hidden fees, sometimes referred to as per-user fees are common throughout the eLearning industry.
-Service providers usually cap the amount of users an LMS may host and once that cap is exceeded, clients are charged an additional fee for each user.
-Thankfully, there are providers who provide upfront and transparent LMS pricing, so your company isn’t penalized for growth.
+Hidden fees, sometimes referred to as per-user fees, are common throughout the eLearning industry.
+With these fees, service providers cap the amount of users an LMS may host and once that cap is exceeded, clients are charged an additional fee for each user.
+To avoid additional costs, look for an LMS provider with upfront and transparent pricing, so your organization isn’t penalized for growth.

 What ROI will my company see with this system?
 This is often difficult to quantify when it comes to any eLearning initiative.
-However, companies often find that virtual training model are significantly more cost-effective than traditional classroom courses.
+However, companies often find that virtual training model are significantly more cost-effective than traditional classroom courses and associations find that more members join for an LMS's professional development opportunities.
 The ROI is higher and overhead cut when utilizing an LMS with robust capabilities.

 With the right LMS solution, everything is included.
 The TOPYX platform fits this all inclusive pricing model.
 Everything is included and you will never be hit with a wave of hidden and confusing fees.